nick-brown/ruby-interview-questions/README.md

 A: `Module`

 Q: Why must module names begin with a capital letter?
-A: Because the module keyword creates a new constant that refers to the module and constants begin with a capital letter.
+A: Because the `module` keyword creates a new constant that refers to the module and constants begin with a capital letter.

 Q: How would you check if a module has been included by an object?
 A: Using `#is_a?` such as with `my_obj.is_a?
 MyModule`.

-Q: What does `#module_function` do?
+Q: What does `Module#module_function` do?
 A: Makes class copies of the specified methods and makes instance methods private.

 Structs